Skip to Main Content

 Planning Your Visit

 New York Central Restaurant & Bar is located at 109 East 42nd Street, within Grand Central Terminal, accessible from the 4, 5, 6, 7, and S subway lines at Grand Central-42nd Street station, as well as Metro-North rail.
 For midtown visitors, it functions as both a destination and a practical anchor point given the terminal's transit connections.
 Given the wine accreditation and the venue's positioning in a recognized beverage tier, visitors with a specific interest in the list should plan their visit with time to engage it properly rather than treating the stop as a quick meal.
-Current hours, pricing, and reservation policy are leading confirmed directly with the venue, as terminal-adjacent dining operations can vary by season and day of week.
+Current hours, pricing, and reservation policy are best confirmed directly with the venue, as terminal-adjacent dining operations can vary by season and day of week.
 For broader planning across the city's restaurant, bar, hotel, and experience offerings, EP Club maintains comprehensive guides: our full New York City restaurants guide, our full New York City hotels guide, our full New York City bars guide, our full New York City wineries guide, and our full New York City experiences guide.

 In Context: Similar Options